muradh2994/Medical_chatbot_GenAI/README.md

 4. If sources are found, they will be provided alongside the answer.

 5. The bot can be customized to return specific information based on the query and context provided.

-## Contributing

-Contributions to the Langchain Medical Bot are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository to your own GitHub account.

-2. Create a new branch for your feature or bug fix.

-3. Make your changes and ensure that the code passes all tests.

-4. Create a pull request to the main repository, explaining your changes and improvements.

-5. Your pull request will be reviewed, and if approved, it will be merged into the main codebase.

-## License

-This project is licensed under the MIT License.

----

-For more information on how to use, configure, and extend the Langchain Medical Bot, please refer to the Langchain documentation or contact the project maintainers.

-Happy coding with Langchain Medical Bot! 🚀